Top 2000

-The Top 2000 is an annual Dutch marathon radio programme that plays the 2,000 songs voted most popular of all time.
-The show runs 24 hours a day, starting Christmas and ending on New Year's Eve.
-The show is hosted by the Dutch national radio station NPO Radio 2.
-A significant part of the population of the Netherlands listens to the broadcast each year; during the 2019 edition, Radio 2 had a national radio market share of 17.7 percent.
+The Top 2000 is an annual Dutch marathon radio programme that plays the 2,000 most popular songs listeners have deemed the best of all time.
+Hosted by the station NPO Radio 2 since 1999, it has since become "an indispensable part of the collective Dutch memory".

+The show runs 24 hours a day, starting on Christmas and ending on New Year's Eve, functioning as a countdown to the new year.
+A significant part of the Netherlands' population listens to the broadcast each year; during the 2023 edition, it had a national radio market share of 41.1 percent.
 In regard of its popularity and notoriety, the show is often called de lijst der lijsten, the chart of charts.